sebasjm/antlr/README.txt

 3.0ea8 - ???

+* predicates have $x.y stuff translated now.
+Warning: predicates might be hoisted out of context.

 * return values in return val structs are now public.

 * output=template with return values on rules was broken.
 I assume return values with ASTs was broken too.
 Fixed.